Puppy feeding guide and schedule

-How should I feed my puppy?
-What is the best puppy food?
-Is there a particular dog diet my puppy should follow?
-The world of pet food and puppy nutrition can be very confusing.
+We know how confusing the world of pet food and puppy nutrition can be.
 From different brands of dry and wet foods, from grain-free to raw diets, and from subscription services to supermarket specials, there is a huge range of options to choose from.

+Proper nutrition is an extremely important component in maintaining the optimum level of health in your new puppy.
 Puppies grow very fast, particularly in the first five months, and they need to take in lots of calories and extra nutrients to fuel their rapid growth.
 Providing the proper nutrition is important for building strong bones and teeth, adding muscle, and supplying all the energy needed for play and learning.

 Good puppy nutrition is about quality as well as quantity.
-Because puppies need so many nutrients to grow, it’s important to give them the best puppy food that your budget allows, in order to provide complete and balanced nutrition.
-If unsure, ask your vet what puppy diet he or she recommends, and make sure that you follow the feeding guidelines on the packaging to provide the right amount for your puppy’s age and weight.
-This may need to be adjusted weekly.
+Because puppies need so many nutrients to grow, it’s important to give them the very best puppy food that your budget allows, in order to provide complete and balanced nutrition.

 Breed size is an important factor to consider when choosing the right food for your puppy.
 Large breeds have different nutritional requirements from small breeds.